kinkalow/fuseq/README.md

 ### Output format

-fuseq outputs the breakpoint information of the fusion sequences for each read name.
+The fuseq output root directory (fuseq_root_dir) has sample directories whose names are the same as Genomon output samples (<genomon_root_dir/post_analysis/samples>).
+Each sample directory consists of a breakpoint information file (fusion_sequence.txt), input data (fusion.txt and star), and a working directory (work).

+Here is a description of the breakpoint information file.
-Its output format is at least 3 lines for each read as follows:
+Its output consists of 5 lines for each readname and has the following format:

 ```
-readname
+readname fLineNr=<line number of fusion.txt>                     |
-chromesomeA breakpointA strandA chromesomeB breakpointB strandB
+chromesomeA breakpointA strandA chromesomeB breakpointB strandB  | information in Genomon output files
-one or more lines of fusion sequences
+original fusion sequence                                         |
+[sequence for chromesomeA and breakpointA] [string number range] [breakpoint range] [chromesomeA] [strandA2]  | information from blat computation
+[sequence for chromesomeB and breakpointB] [string number range] [breakpoint range] [chromesomeB] [strandB2]  | strandA2 and strandB2 are not necessarily equal to strandA and strandB, respectively

 next readname
 ...
 ```

-Note that only when Genomon fusion sequence is also found in Blat, fusion sequence lines are displayed in multiple lines to show the break position.
-For example, the following shows a sequence on chromosome 9 (=chromosomeA) is fused to a sequence on chromosome 2 (=chromosomeB).
-The upper sequence is the information for chromosomeA and the lower sequence is the information for chromosomeB.
+The following is a concrete example of showing breakpoint information about the fusion of a chr3 sequence and another chr3 one.

 ```
-SOME_READNAME
+SomeReadName fLineNr=2
-9 131833825 + 2 216261859 -
+3 197602647 + 3 197592293 -
-GTTCTGCTGTGGCTCTGCCCTTTCCAGGTTGAGAGGCCTG
-                                    CCTGGGGTGGTGCTCCTCTCCCAGGAGACTGTGAGCACTCCAGTGTCAGGGTTTGCCTCCAGATGCAAGTTTGTTGGTGGAGACAATGGT
-<--- sequence for chromesomeA(=9) ----->
-                                    <--- sequence for chromesomeB(=2) ------------------------------------------------------->
+AGCTGTACCTAAATTAACAATGGCGAAATGCAGGCGAAATGTGGAAAATTTCCTAGAAGCTTGCAGAAAAATTGGTGTACCTCAGAGTGATGACAGACCTAATGCTCTATTAAGTTCACCTGCAAC
+       CCTAAATTAACAATGGCGAAATGCAGGCGAAATGTGGAAAATTTCCTAGAAGCTTGCAGAAAAATTGGTGTACCTCAG                                          [8,85]   [197602569,197602646] chr3 +
+                                                                                  CAGAGTGATGACAGACCTAATGCTCTATTAAGTTCACCTGCAAC [83,126] [197592291,197592334] chr3 +
+       <-- seq for chrA(=3) and bpA(=197602647) ------------------------------------>
+                                                                                  <-- seq for chrB(=3) and bpB(=197592293) -->
 ```

-A single-line sequence indicates that Genomon fusion sequence is not found in Blat candidates.
-The list found in Blat is displayed before the list not found.
+The first three lines show the data from Genomon result, and the fourth and fifth lines show the Blat computation result.
+The sequence on line 4 corresponds to chromesomeA, breakpointA and strandA on line 2, and the sequence on line 5 corresponds to chromesomeB, breakpointB and strandB.
+The lines 4 and 5 print only if the chromesomes obtained by Genomon and Blat are consistent and the breakpoint obtained by Genomon is close to the breakpoint range obtained by Blat.
+For data where the results of Genomon and Blat do not match, their data are collected and output at the end of a file (fusion_sequence.txt).